vsueiro/cim643/2023/fall/README.md

 # Syllabus — Front End Fundamentals

-This is the main document for the CIM 443/643 course at University of Miami, Spring 2023.
+This is the main document for the CIM 443/643 course at University of Miami, fall 2023.

-🗓 Classes on Tuesdays and Thursdays, from `3:30 PM` to `4:45 PM`.
+🗓 Classes on Tuesdays and Thursdays, from `12:30 PM` to `1:45 PM`.

 | Lecturer                                                          | Email           |
 | ----------------------------------------------------------------- | --------------- |